CBE544/CBE544-2019.github.io/ProjectDescription.md

 Locations for Adsorption on the 104 surface of LiCoO<sub>2</sub>
 </center>

 Refer to the [Adsorption page](../ASE/Adsorption) for instructions on how to add the EC adsorbate.
-We will use a different script than the relax.py for adsorption calculation.
-We will use the script called relax-ads.py which you can find in `FinalProject/scripts`.
+We will use a different script than the relax.py for adsorption DFT calculations.
+We will use the script called opt-ads.py which you can find in `FinalProject/scripts`.
 Please be sure to use this script for these calculations or you may expereince converngence issues.

 ### Task 3: ###